isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-paint-from-metal-railing/index.md

 - Quench the painted metal rail with mineral spirit - Then, scrub the surface gently using a wire brush to remove the paint layer - Repeat the steps above until the entire paint coat is removed - Wash the rail surface with water and soap detergent to clean paint traces from the surface - Mop the rail to dryness NB: When purchasing your wire brush, consider one with short filaments or bristle for easier motion control.

-> See Also: > Remove Latex Paint from Concrete

 ##  Problems Linked to Paint Removal from Metal Railing